Moldysmurf38/DiceRoll/README.md

 ### **Project Description:**

 An app that allows players to roll up to 10 of each type of standard dice.
+It also allows users to pick the color template and background from a pre-set list.

 ### **Getting Started:**